Chrono Genesis

-Chrono Genesis (クロノジェネシス, foaled 6 March 2016) is a Japanese Thoroughbred racehorse.
+Chrono Genesis (Japanese: クロノジェネシス, Hepburn: Kurono Geneshisu; foaled 6 March 2016) is a Japanese Thoroughbred racehorse.
 She was one of the best two-year-old fillies in Japan when she won her first two races including the Ivy Stakes and then ran a close second in the Hanshin Juvenile Fillies.
-In the following year she won the Daily Hai Queen Cup and then contested all three legs of the Japanese Fillies' Triple Crown, finishing third in both the Oka Sho and the Yushun Himba before winning the Shuka Sho.
+In the following year she won the Queen Cup and then contested all three legs of the Japanese Fillies' Triple Crown, finishing third in both the Oka Sho and the Yushun Himba before winning the Shuka Sho.
 As a four-year-old, she won the Kyoto Kinen, Takarazuka Kinen and Arima Kinen.

 Background

 Chrono Genesis is a grey mare with a white star bred in Hokkaido by Northern Farm.
 She was sent into training with Takashi Saito at Rittō, Shiga and carries the red, black and yellow colours of Sunday Racing.
 She was ridden in most of her races by Yuichi Kitamura.

 She was from the tenth crop of foals sired by Bago, an outstanding middle-distance runner in Europe whose biggest win came in the 2004 Prix de l'Arc de Triomphe.
 As a breeding stallion in Japan he started well but became disappointing: Chrono Genesis was his first Grade 1 winner since Big Week won the Kikuka Sho in 2010.
 Chrono Genesis's dam Chronologist, from whom she inherited her grey colour, showed modest racing ability, winning one minor race as a three-year-old in 2006. but as a broodmare she also produced Normcore.
 She was descended from the American broodmare Nimble Doll (foaled 1952), making her a distant relative of Captain Steve.